binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Sixth Amendment Confrontation Clause

 The **Sixth Amendment** states that in all **criminal prosecutions**, the accused shall enjoy the right to be confronted with the witnesses against them.
 Thus, out-of-court statements against a criminal defendant offered for the truth of the matter asserted are excluded unless the declarant testifies at trial or the defendant had a prior opportunity to cross-examine the declarant.
 The out-of-court statement must be **Testimonial**.
 A testimonial statement is a formal declaration or affirmation made to establish a fact that the declarant would reasonably expect to be used for criminal investigation or prosecution (*Crawford* (2004)[^33]).[^34] Statements are **non-testimonial** when the **primary purpose** of a police interrogation is to enable police assistancefor meeting an **ongoing emergency**.
 The primary purpose must be of both the defendant and the interrogator (*Davis* (2006)[^35]). [^36]

+The policy reason for this rule is to prevent abuses by the court like that of Sir Walter Raleigh.

 ---